Have you found your toddler biting other kids or even adults? Here are 7 important steps on how to stop your child from biting others.

 “Today, one of your boys was about to bite his brother on the arm,” she began.
 “And another child said he’d bitten him during circle time.”

 I turned out that my little guy was biting other kids.
 I’d also noticed it at home, especially when he was excited and tried to bite my hand or arm.

-I’d heard and read that biting is common during this age.
-Kids can’t express their feelings—from frustration to excitement—as well as you and I can.
-They also feel the urge to relieve the pressure in their growing teeth, and other times, biting is a sign that they need more activity and play time.
+I’d heard and read that biting behavior is common during this age.
+Young children can’t express their feelings—from frustration to excitement—as well as you and I can.
+They also feel the urge to relieve the pressure in their growing teeth, and other times, a biting habit can be a sign that they need more activity and play time.